Bluebell - Hyacinthoides non-scripta

 Height up to 30 cm.
 Flowers violet blue, occasionally pinkish or white, nodding tubular bells 14 to 20 mm long, borne in a one sided raceme drooping towards the tip.
 Leaves 3 to 6 linear-lanceolate.
 The anthers are creamy white in this species.

-Spanish Bluebell agg. is becoming more common and is easily confused.
+The hybrid with Spanish Bluebell is becoming more common and is easily confused.
 Spanish Bluebell has blue anthers and a more trumpet-shaped flower.
 The native Bluebell has flowers that are more tubular and parallel-sided.
-The two species also hybridise - see our page for Hybrid Bluebell for details.
+The two species hybridise - see our page for Hybrid Bluebell for details.

 Woods, sometimes in shady ditches, etc.